 Examples include missing images, brand names, customer ratings, shipping costs (for retailers) or amenities (for travel brands), etc.

-Example: A high-end pen is not just a piece of stationery but can also be sold as a corporate gift or branded merchandize.
+Example: A high-end pen is not just a piece of stationery but can also be sold as a corporate gift or branded merchandise.
 By including these keywords, you could substantially increase your product discoverability in search engines.
-A travel related situation might be to advertise a resort as accommodation or as an gift experience.
+A travel related example might be to advertise a resort as accommodation or as a gift experience.

-Example: While Google defines 16 data fields as mandatory, Facebook requires only 9 – the rest is optional.
-We list more differences between Google and Facebook feeds in this post.
+Example: While Google defines 16 data fields as mandatory, Facebook requires only 9 – the rest are optional.
+Find more differences between Google and Facebook feeds in this post.

 Ensuring your data feed adheres to all the above principles should help direct customers your way.
 But to really grab their attention, it must also be compelling.
 Invest time in your titles and descriptions, and deliver high-quality images.
 In retail, images should have a white background and clearly show the product from different angles.
 In travel, however, intense colors and emotional appeals generally have a greater impact.

 Some platforms, such as Facebook, allow you to get really creative.
-Here you should consider adding customer ratings and / or a promotional message on your dynamic images, or go one step further and replace the image with a product video.
-Read more on possibilities here.
+Here you chould consider adding customer ratings and/or a promotional message on your dynamic images or go one step further and replace the image with a product video.
+Read more on customization possibilites with Productsup’s Image Designer.

-Following these 5 rules is essential to ensuring that you provide a top-quality feed to all marketing and sales channels.
-Not only will your data be more powerful, but adopting these practices will increase the stability and scalability of your business.
+Following these 5 rules is essential to ensuring that you provide a top-quality feed to all marketing and shopping channels.
+Not only will your data be more powerful but adopting these practices will increase the stability and scalability of your business.

 If you have a large amount of data to deal with, editing and optimizing your feed is not an easy task.
-With the right feed management tool however, you can save a lot of time and get the best performance possible out of your product data.
+With the right feed management tool, however, you can save a lot of time and get the best performance possible out of your product data.
 Does your solution fit your needs?
-Read our post about 5 signs that you need a more advanced tool for managing your product feeds.
+In this article, we help you chose the right data feed management software.

 Get a round up of our latest posts right into your mail box.